-We understand that market changes could result from U.S. policy, global agreements and evolving climate change laws and regulations.
-At the same time, we recognize the need for reliable, affordable energy and petrochemical feedstock.
+Engaging with external stakeholders to understand their perspectives helps inform our strategy to manage climate-related risks.
+We understand that market changes could result from U.S. policy, global agreements and evolving domestic and international climate change laws and regulations.
+At the same time, we recognize the need for reliable and responsibly produced energy and petrochemical feedstock.

+Our executive vice president of Operations, who reports directly to the CEO, has leadership responsibility for climate-related issues and provides regular updates to the board regarding performance.
 Our vice president of Health, Environment, Safety, Security (HES&S) and Corporate Sustainability, who reports to the executive vice president of Operations, has leadership accountability for driving our corporate sustainability programs.
 This role provides the strategic focus necessary to align all areas of our corporate ESG strategy and embed sustainability practices into the way we run our business.

 Through our ERM process, our board and management examine a wide range of strategic, reputational, operational and financial risks that could impact the company.
 The primary potential climate-related risks identified through the ERM process are:

 - Market forces that could affect commodity prices, including renewables uptake and pace of energy transition.

 - Evolving U.S. federal and state and global climate change policies, laws and regulations.